eliseaston/CV/README.md

 #### Tsuzuki Scholarship, 日本経済大学 Japan University of Economics, Fukuoka (2012 to 2013)

-- Intensive course in Japanese language and culture
+- One of five students chosen to study an intensive course in Japanese language and culture

 #### St Anne's College, Oxford University (2008 to 2012)